AlfonsNavarro/lab/pages/dissemination.md

 ## Networking

-### Member of the IDIBAPS group Inflamation and Repair in Respiratory diseases
+### IDIBAPS group of Inflamation and Repair in Respiratory diseases

 The [Inflamation and Repair in Respiratory diseases group](https://www.clinicbarcelona.org/en/idibaps/areas-and-programs/respiratory-cardiovascular-and-renal-pathobiology-and-bioengineering/inflammation-and-repair-in-respiratory-diseases) is involved in the study of lung development and ageing as key pathogenic determinants of adulthood respiratory diseases and Early lung cancer diagnosis and prognosis.

 ![Logo IDIBAPS]({{site.base.url}}/lab/assets/img/logos/Logotip_IDIBAPS.jpg){:height="15%" width="15%"}

-### Member of the Thoracic Oncology unit of Hospital Clínic of Barcelona
+### Thoracic Oncology unit of Hospital Clínic of Barcelona

 [The Thoracic Oncology Unit](https://www.clinicbarcelona.org/unidad/tumores-toracicos) is made up of a team of professionals committed to the care of patients with lung cancer and other thoracic tumors.
 The objective is to achieve a clinical practice of excellence and guarantee the best quality care for patients.